Cloudbuster: In popular culture

 Wilhelm Reich's cloudbuster at Orgonon can be seen in Dušan Makavejev's 1971 film W.R.: Mysteries of the Organism.

 The cloudbuster was the inspiration for the 1985 song "Cloudbusting" by British singer/songwriter Kate Bush.
 The song describes Reich's arrest and incarceration through the eyes of his son, Peter, who later wrote the memoir A Book of Dreams (1973).
 A cloudbuster, bearing only a superficial resemblance to the genuine article, was designed and built for the video.
 The video, intended by Bush to be a short narrative film rather than a traditional music video, was conceived by Terry Gilliam and Kate Bush, and directed by Julian Doyle.

 The video stars actor Donald Sutherland as Reich and Bush as his son, Peter.

-Some chemtrail conspiracy theory believers have built cloudbusters filled with crystals and metal filings, which are pointed at the sky in an attempt to clear it of chemtrails.
+Some chemtrail conspiracy theory believers have built cloudbusters, which are then pointed at the sky in an attempt to clear it of chemtrails.